Helpful tools, and downloads to help you make the most of NBS

 Join NBS and Circular Ecology for an essential webinar designed for built environment professionals looking to enhance the accuracy and transparency of embodied carbon modelling within BIM workflows.

-This session will introduce practical methodology for applying A1–A3 cradle to gate carbon values to BIM objects of all types - including simple materials, layered assemblies, manufactured components, and complex composite systems.
+This session introduces practical methodology for applying A1–A3 cradle to gate carbon values to BIM objects of all types - including simple materials, layered assemblies, manufactured components, and complex composite systems.

 What you’ll learn